xixilele1990/swap-meet/README.md

 - Inside this module, there is a class named `Item`
 - Each `Item` will have an attribute named `id`, which is a unique integer by default
   - There are many ways to generate numbers, but generating numbers without duplicates takes some care.
 Happily, Python has a package called `uuid` that can help!
-    - If we import the [`uuid` package](https://docs.python.org/3/library/uuid.html) in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers
+    - If we import the [`uuid` package](https://docs.python.org/3/library/uuid.html) in `item.py`, with a little research we can use one of the functions `uuid` provides to create large ***unique*** numbers meant to be used as identifiers
+    - Specifically, you'll need to choose which of the `uuid` package's functions to use, so be sure to consider which function will work best for creating a unique integer
-    - This package creates `UUID` objects, its functions don't directly return an integer, **but** `UUID` instances have [an attribute `int`](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) which allow us to access their value as an integer
+    - Note that this package's functions return `UUID` objects, not integers as such, **but** `UUID` objects have [an attribute `int`](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) which allow us to access their value as an integer
 - When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`
 - Each `Item` will have a function named `get_category`, which will return a string holding the name of the class